 I recently interviewed Todd Jones, an executive sales operations leader who knows how to support aggressive revenue growth.
 Today’s topic is focused on how Sales Operations improves the efficiency of the sales force.
-During our discussion, Todd and I leveraged the annual workbook for our conversation.
-Flip to the Sales Operations phase on page 314 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Todd and I answered questions out of the How to Make Your Number in 2018 to demonstrate emerging best practices for Sales Operations to impact revenue in a meaningful way.

 As the Vice President of Sales Operations and Enablement at Renaissance Learning, Todd demonstrates how to improve the efficiency of the sales team.
 Todd is uniquely qualified to speak on this topic of sales operations.
 His background spans all aspects of sales, sales operations, enablement, and business management.
 Todd has more than 25 years of experience in sales operation leadership positions from marquee names within the technology space such as NetApp, QLogic, Symantec, and now Renaissance Learning.